mtayseer/myblog/content/pages/about.md

 ## About the website

 The website is generated using [Pelican](http://docs.getpelican.com/).
+The design is copied from [Little Big Details](http://littlebigdetails.com/) with permission.